 Rendering Rich Text references using the GraphQL API

 The Contentful GraphQL API doesn’t require an SDK to handle linked entries.
-Understanding the concepts of links covered in this blog post helps us out massively.
+Understanding the concepts of links helps us out massively.

 To explore the GraphQL query in this example, navigate to the following URL and paste the query below into the explorer (without the